wlfmnstr/the-heartbroken-dev-tier-1-part-2/README.md

 ## Lectures & Office Hours on This Content

-I want to give everyone a chance to go through as much of the Codecademy course as they can before I give my take on it / a lecture covering the same material… I will have the first of probably 3 live sessions covering this content this coming weekend, and 2-3 more the following week.
-By the end of next week I want have introduced the project and have students turning them in.
-I was hoping to do this tier-1 in 2 weeks, but it ended up being three… Sorry about that!
+I want to give everyone a chance to go through as much of the Codecademy course as they can before I give my take on it / a lecture covering the same material… I will schedule 2-4 lectures/live walkthroughs of this content for each cohort.
+If at all possible, attempt to progress through as much of the codecademy course as much as they can before joining the lecture.

-Check out the announcements channel in your cohort for the posted live sessions by me, and PLEASE: make an effort to go through as much of the codecademy course as you can before attending these sessions - you will get so much more out of me _attempting_ to cover this material if you’ve already taken a stab at understanding it yourselves :)
+Check out the announcements channel and events scheduled in your respective cohorts for the posted live sessions by me, and one more time, PLEASE: make an effort to go through as much of the codecademy course as you can before attending these sessions - you will get so much more out of my *attempts* at covering this material if you’ve already taken a stab at understanding it yourselves :)

+We will wrap this tier-1 up with a captstone project at the end.
+The time between my publishing of this part-2 content and the submissions for the capstone project will be roughly 1 week - so go quick if you *can* but the asynchronous nature of this bootcamp should hopefully allow for folks to move at their own pace as needed too.

+As always, the community and myself are at your disposal for questions, sharing, and getting un-stuck!

 ## Tier 1 Captstone Project